Written by Ben Hartwig with InfoTracer

 5. Meals for Vendors

 Favors are an excellent way to thank your guests for making the trip and celebrating with you.
-Show your guests how much you appreciate them by personalizing your favors.
+Show your guests how much you appreciate them by personalizing the favors.

 Top Tip: Save time and buy a personalized wedding favor that shows you care but doesn't commit you to hours of crafting.

 7. Comfortable Shoes